SeekRBP: Leveraging Sequence-Structure Integration with Reinforcement Learning for Receptor-Binding Protein Identification: Discussion

 In this study, we proposed SeekRBP, an integrative framework for phage RBP identification that combines sequence- and structure-derived representations with a reinforcement learning-inspired adaptive negative sampling strategy.
 By formulating negative sample selection as a sequential decision process guided by training feedback, SeekRBP effectively addresses the extreme class imbalance inherent in RBP datasets.
 Our bandit-based approach offers a computationally efficient approximation to full reinforcement learning; it enables a dynamic emphasis on hard, informative negatives without requiring explicit state modeling, and pairs effectively with the multimodal sequence–structure fusion module.
 Comprehensive evaluations demonstrate that SeekRBP improves recall and overall predictive performance compared to existing methods.
 Notably, the framework successfully identified unannotated RBPs in \textit{Vibrio} phages, providing valuable biological context that enhances downstream host prediction.

 While SeekRBP provides a robust computational tool for phage RBP identification, several avenues remain for future optimization.
 First, we plan to extend the framework to support receptor-specific and multi-class prediction tasks.
 This expansion will involve incorporating richer structural contexts, particularly protein–receptor interaction dynamics, to better capture binding specificity.
-Second, we aim to explore more expressive reinforcement learning formulations that leverage contextual information, which could further refine the precision of the current negative sampling strategy.
-Finally, as additional experimental annotations become available, iterative retraining will be essential to strengthen model generalization, ultimately supporting practical applications in phage therapy and antimicrobial discovery.
+Second, considering the high GPU demands of processing 3D structures, we introduce a CPU-only mode on GitHub.
+Furthermore, we leverage feature compression to rapidly generate 3D structure embeddings as an efficient alternative to AlphaFold3.
+Finally, as additional experimental annotations become available, iterative retraining will be essential to strengthen model generalization, supporting practical applications in phage therapy and antimicrobial discovery.